- 1. General information

 - whether it is considered an institutional unit of the non-market public sector.

 1.3.
-Relation between national methodology of general government budget calculation and European System of Accounts ESA’95
+Relation between national methodology of general government budget calculation and European System of Accounts ESA 2010

 General government debt is gross debt at nominal value outstanding at the end of year of the whole general government sector.
-General government debt is comprised by general government sector liabilities in the following categories: Currency and deposits (AF.2); securities other than shares, excluding financial derivatives (AF.33) and loans (AF.4) which are calculated according to ESA’ 95 requirements.
+General government debt is comprised by general government sector liabilities in the following categories: Currency and deposits (AF.2); debt securities, (AF.3) and loans (AF.4) which are calculated according to ESA 2010 requirements.

 1.4.
 Submission of notification on general government budget deficit and debt

-Since 1998, when Latvia still was a EU candidate country, notification of government budget deficit and debts was regularly sent to EU institutions in accordance with the single form liable to all EU member countries in set terms (twice a year – before April 1 (provisional data) and before October 1 – (final data)).
+Notification of government budget deficit and debts is regularly sent to EU institutions in accordance with the single form liable to all EU member countries in set terms (twice a year – before April 1 (provisional data) and before October 1 – (final data)).

 The institution responsible for preparation of the notification is the CSB.
-Specialists from the Ministry of Finance, the Treasury and the Ministry of Economy, as well as from the Bank of Latvia are involved in the process of preparation of the notification.
-If necessary, additionally specialists from other institutions (the Ministry of Defence, the Ministry of Welfare, Riga City Council, etc.) are involved.
+Specialists from the Ministry of Finance and the Treasury, as well as from the Bank of Latvia are involved in the process of preparation of the notification.
+If necessary, additionally specialists from other institutions (the Ministry of Economy, the Ministry of Defence, the Ministry of Welfare, Riga City Council, etc.) are involved.

 Statistics by theme